ryandelonhull/1UP-Videogame-Database/readme.md

 ---

+## Guest Account

+We have created a guest account for those that wish to use our application but not create their own account.

+Login: guest@guest.com

+Password: password

+---

 ## Code Snippets

 This code snippet displays the backend code to recommend games.
 Using the /api/recommend route called from the front end using a post method, it checks the database to see if the user you are trying to recommend to is already your friend, then checks the recommendations table to see if the recommendation already exists, then inserts the game id, recommender id and recommendee id into the recommendation table.